AuroraPoggi/Dardel_for_dummies/README.md

 module load singularity/4.1.1-cpeGNU-23.12
 ```
 If you load singularity, then you should run with (whatever this means)
+With this one, you also dont need to have an environment with Torch as is pre installed in the singularity.
 ```bash
 singularity exec --rocm -B /cfs/klemming /pdc/software/resources/sing_hub/rocm5.7_ubuntu22.04_py3.10_pytorch_2.0.1 python3 main.py
 ```